How to make a simple tincture using eggshells and apple cider vinegar as a remedy for acid reflux or as a natural source

-Some folks say to use them for compost.
+Some folks say to use the shells for compost.
 Another school of thought says this isn’t such a great idea as eggshells don’t break down that easily.

-If you don’t really want to compost them, what is a good way to make use of all that calcium and a bit of magnesium in those excellent quality eggshells?
+If you don’t want to compost them, what is a good way to make use of all that calcium and a bit of magnesium in those excellent quality eggshells?